mlflow/mlflow/docs/source/python_api/mlflow.metrics.rst

 mlflow.metrics
 ==============

 The ``mlflow.metrics`` module helps you quantitatively and qualitatively measure your models.
-These :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>`s are used by the :py:func:`mlflow.evaluate()` API, either computed automatically depending on the ``model_type`` or specified via the ``custom_metrics`` parameter.
+These :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>` are used by the :py:func:`mlflow.evaluate()` API, either computed automatically depending on the ``model_type`` or specified via the ``custom_metrics`` parameter.
 Evaluation results are stored as :py:class:`MetricValue <mlflow.metrics.MetricValue>` and are logged to the MLflow run.

 .. autoclass:: mlflow.metrics.MetricValue